1. The first discovered plant hormone is ____________.

 Explanation: Ethylene increases respiration during fruit ripening.

-63. Ethylene delays:
+63. Ethylene delays ____________.

 A) Abscission